thomassittig/der-akquisator-app/README.md

 der-akquisator-app
 ==================

-another pyramid-based webapplication for collecting marketing research-results
+a python-based webapplication for collecting marketing research-results